IV. Nursing Model Components

 Modeling demand

 A staffing measure for each setting was calculated by dividing the number of FTE nurses working in that setting (plus estimated shortfalls) in the base year by the base year estimate of the workload measure.
 Workload measures include office and outpatient visits in ambulatory settings, inpatient days in hospital inpatient settings, emergency visits, home health visits, and population size metrics.
-The workload measures for 2021 are modeled as expected values in health care use patterns based on 2015-2019 data that predates COVID-19.
-Applying these patterns to the 2021 population provides estimates of what health care use would have been in 2021 absent COVID-19.
 As described in the module detailing the demand component of HWSM, the health care use patterns incorporate assumptions about increasing demand for hospital and ambulatory care associated with COVID-19 becoming endemic and thus increasing the annual number of inpatient days and outpatient visits.
 This increase in demand for health care services will have a proportionate increase in the demand for nurses in these settings.

 National staffing ratios by employment setting at baseline were applied to the projected service use to generate staffing requirements by setting.
 Demand projections were calculated at the county level and summed to produce state and national estimates for reporting.